Alteration of Company’s Articles

 Change of Company Name

-When you run an offshore company, business owner may change the company name for different purpose.
-If you decide to make such changes, the company shall comply with section 107 of the Companies Ordinance.
-The company shall pass a special resolution and deliver the specific forms to the Registrar.
-Unless the new name is in breach of section 100, the Companies Registrar will issue a name change certificate and customers can collect it from the registry in around 7 business days.
+If you decide to change the company name after the company registration process is completed, the company shall comply with section 107 of the Companies Ordinance.
+The company shall pass a special resolution and deliver the specific forms to the Companies Registry.
+Unless the new name is in breach of section 100, the Companies Registry and the Inland Revenue Department will issue a name change certificate and a new business license in around 10 business days.